AlbinoSpino64/AlbinoSpino64.github.io/ideas.md

 Older kids and teens may also use their phones to plan group schoolwork

-how is he supposed to keep on schoolwork when he's out?
+how is he supposed to keep on schoolwork when he's out? or what if, considering how unreliable our school wifi is, the wifi goes out? that's already happened multiple times this year, and since he doesn't have a sim, he can't do any work

 bottom line: pro

+manage schedules while on the go, online

+informed decisisions, he can google stuff, prices while out

 CHATGPT: